Skip to Main Content

 The Room and What It Asks of You

 Approaching a chophouse on East Michigan Avenue, the expectation is architectural gravity: darker materials, lower lighting, room dimensions that allow conversation to stay at the table rather than escaping into a cavernous void.
 The chophouse format, as it has evolved in American cities from the post-war supper club era through the steakhouse renaissance of the 1990s and the current sourcing-forward revision, has always treated the room as a participant in the meal.
-You do not eat at a chophouse quickly, and the design is supposed to make sure of that.
+You do not eat at a chophouse quickly, and the design is supposed to support that pace.

 Lansing's dining comparables within a few blocks tell you something about Bowdie's position.
 The State Room occupies a different register of the downtown dining market, while KPOT Korean BBQ and Hot Pot and VEG-N serve distinctly different diner profiles.
 Bowdie's is the option for the table that wants the occasion to feel like an occasion, where the formality of a chophouse format does some of the work that casual settings cannot.
 For anyone arriving from out of state and accustomed to formats like Emeril's in New Orleans or Le Bernardin in New York City, the register will read as familiar even if the scale is necessarily different.